hitheshbusetty/Parts_of_speech_tagging/README.md

 # Parts_of_speech_tagging

+## Structure of this repo

++ `bc.test - Test data set
++  bc.test.tiny  - Small test data set for unit tests
++  bc.train -Training dataset
++  pos_solver.py - Main code to perform part of speech tagging
++  pos_scorer.py - Code to evaluate the performance of the solver

 Aim: to find the parts of speech for the words in the snetence. observed variables: words in states